This is not a post I really wanted to make. It isn’t a hosting change I really wanted to make. But…

 But, I had to.

-WPX Hosting is really solid WordPress hosting.
-However, the thing to know about WPX (as with most managed, shared WordPress hosting) is that all of the performance promises are reliant on a VERY high degree of caching.
+WPX Hosting is really solid Wordpress hosting.
+However, the thing to know about WPX (as with most managed Wordpress hosting) is that all of the performance promises are reliant on a VERY high degree of caching.

 WPX offers a very optimized server setup, including WPX Cloud and aggressive caching.
 For a typical blog, this works great.